-(a) Registration fees.--At the time of registration, a person required to be registered under this chapter shall pay a biennial registration fee of \$100 to the department.
+- (a) Registration fees.--At the time of registration, a person required to be registered under this chapter shall pay a biennial registration fee of [\$300] to the department. - (b) Fund.--

-(b) Fund.--

-(1) The Lobbying Disclosure Fund is established as a special fund in the State Treasury.

-(2) Money received from registration fees under subsection (a) shall be deposited in the fund.
-Money remaining in the fund established under former 65 Pa.C.S. § 1310(b) shall be transferred to the fund.

-(3) Money deposited in the fund is appropriated to the department as a continuing appropriation for the exclusive purpose of carrying out this chapter.

-(c) Computerized filing system.--The department shall implement a fully accessible system to accommodate the use of computerized filing.
-Each registrant shall elect on an annual basis whether the registrant will file all of the documents required by this chapter either electronically or on paper with the department.
+- (1) The Lobbying Disclosure Fund is established as a special fund in the State Treasury. - (2) Money received from registration fees under subsection (a) shall be deposited in the fund.
+Money remaining in the fund established under former 65 Pa.C.S. § 1310(b) shall be transferred to the fund. - (3) Money deposited in the fund is appropriated to the department as a continuing appropriation for the exclusive purpose of carrying out this chapter. - (c) Computerized filing system.--The department shall implement a fully accessible system to accommodate the use of computerized filing.
+The department shall post all filings on its publicly accessible Internet website within seven days of receipt of the filing.